renpy/renpy/sphinx/source/quickstart.rst

 The name of a file  is very important - the extension is removed, the file name is forced to lower-case, and that's used as the image name.

-For example, the following filesm, placed in the images directory, define the following images.
+For example, the following files, placed in the images directory, define the following images.

 * "bg meadow.jpg" -> ``bg meadow``